gitkraken/vscode-gitlens/README.md

 # Accelerate PR Reviews

-PR Reviews can take time and require context switching between GitHub, email, and your IDE.
-Launchpad consolidates PRs into an actionable hub where you can manage them all in one place.
-Seamlessly prioritize tasks and identify bottlenecks - all within VS Code when you integrate your Github or host provider.
-Work on multiple branches simultaneously with Worktrees — hotfixes, new features, or experiments without disrupting your main workspace.
+PR reviews often require switching between GitHub, email, and your IDE.
+Launchpad is your centralized PR hub in VS Code where you can spot bottlenecks, prioritize reviews and unblock your team.
+With Worktrees, you can work on multiple branches—hotfixes, features, or experiments—without disrupting your workspace.

 ## Launchpad `Pro`